 Video annotation is a laborious process.
 Ten minutes of video footage can contain around 150,000 individual frames, all of which have to be accurately labeled by an annotator.
-Thousands of hours of labeling work are required in order to precisely label the amount of video data that computer vision based AI models need for effective training.
+Thousands of hours of pre-labeling and labeling work are required in order to precisely label the amount of video data.
+Computer vision based AI models need for effective object detection training.

-As a result of these pressures there is increasing demand for annotation tool features that can speed up the labeling of video footage.
+As a result of these pressures there is increasing demand for video and image annotation tool features.
+They can speed up the labeling of video footage.
 Companies, like Keylabs, are meeting this need with automated annotation features, one of which is object interpolation.

-This blog will define object interpolation for video annotation and show the extent to which it can accelerate labeling tasks.
-It will also suggest how this feature can aid computer vision AI development in a number of sectors.
+TThis blog will define object interpolation for video annotation and show the extent to which it can accelerate labeling tools.
+It will also suggest how this feature can aid computer vision annotation tool development in a number of sectors.

 What is Object Interpolation?

 Object interpolation uses an algorithm to track objects through multiple frames in video sequence.
 This means that the annotator is freed from having to locate an object in every frame of a video.
 Using the Keylabs video annotation tool the process works as follows: